Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 5. Egg

-Raw or cooked egg is a great source of protein, which is necessary for healthy hair growth.
-One to two times a week, you can give your dog a raw or lightly cooked egg to support coat growth.
-Egg also contains biotin, which is essential for coat health.
+Raw or cooked eggs are a great source of protein needed for healthy hair growth.
+You can give your dog a raw or lightly cooked egg once or twice a week to support coat growth.
+Eggs also contain biotin, which is essential for coat health.

-STEINKRAFT Zeolite for dogs supports during shedding - dog gets an oatmeal bath and is under the shower head
+STEINKRAFT Zeolite for dogs supports shedding - dog getting an oatmeal bath and standing under the shower head

 6. Oatmeal Bath

 If your dog suffers from itching or skin irritations during shedding, an oatmeal bath can be soothing.
-Oatmeal has anti-inflammatory and moisturizing properties.
-You can add finely ground oatmeal to the bathwater and bathe your dog in it to soothe the skin and relieve itching.
+Oatmeal contains anti-inflammatory and moisturizing properties.
+You can add finely ground oatmeal to bath water and bathe your dog in it to soothe the skin and relieve itching.

 Application tip for the oatmeal bath:

 An oatmeal bath for dogs is a gentle and natural method to relieve itching and skin irritations, especially during shedding.
-Here is a simple guide on how to prepare an oatmeal bath for your dog:
+Here's a simple guide on how to prepare an oatmeal bath for your dog:

 What you need: